adobe/places-monitor-ios/README.md

 #### Open the Xcode workspace

-Open the workspace in Xcode by running the following command from the root directory of the repository:
+Open the workspace in Xcode by running the following the command from the root directory of the repository:

 ~~~
 open ACPPlacesMonitor.xcworkspace